 Q. I know, but Johnson tended to hinge so much on the actual fact--

 Well, the Press got a hold of it.
-You've got to think about Fulbright.
+You've got to think about Senator William Fulbright.
 He was head of the Foreign Relations Committee.
 Johnson promised Fulbright that if he would support the Tonkin Gulf resolution, that when he, Johnson, got elected on his own, that he'd make Fulbright Secretary of State.
 And he welshed on the deal and kept Rusk.
 And Fulbright set out right then and there to make life just as painful as he possibly could.
 It was miserable to testify before Fulbright.
 He was so nasty.
 He won't talk to me.
 I saw him the other day and every time I see him I say, "Are you still as nasty as you used to be?"
 And he'll walk away.
 He won't even answer.
 He dodges me.
 I can chase him down and ask him that question every time.
 He was so bitter over the fact that he had been frustrated out of receiving that kind of honor.
 So it went.

 Q. When Saigon finally fell, what were your personal feelings?

 I suppose you saw the message traffic coming in and knew when Frequent Wind was invoked.
-Did you have the feeling that this was like a Waterloo? or a watershed point in American history?
+Did you have the feeling that this was like a Waterloo?
+Or a watershed point in American history?

 What I felt about it -- I was very sad, because A, I felt that it had a very negative effect on our credibility and it told the world at large to be careful how you are friendly with the United States.
 I feel the same way about the Taiwan people.
 I think once you make a friend, at least that's the way I do people, once I have a friend, I'm a friend.
 I don't betray them or throw them to the wolves.
 But I also recognized, and I think very few people did, the global impact, in several ways.
 One, was this business of deserting a friend.
 Two, it brought about for some reason an absolute major assault on the intelligence community, primarily the CIA.
 It is still carried out today.
-As a matter of fact this young fellow that we just mentioned, said he got mad at the CIA.
+As a matter of fact this young fellow that we just mentioned, Christopher Boyce, said he got mad at the CIA.
 And that happened.

 But I think that from a global point of view, I knew what was going to happen.
 I felt very strongly what was going to happen.
-I told -- on this business we seek no wider war -- they kept saying the Chinese will come across the border and assist the North Vietnamese.
+I told them-- on this business we seek no wider war -- they kept saying the Chinese will come across the border and assist the North Vietnamese.
 I said the Chinese are not going to assist the North Vietnamese.
 They were in there two hundred years and it took two hundred years to get them out.
 As soon as we leave they'll be fighting.
 And they're fighting right now.

 Q. You never feared the Chinese?

 No. Look, if you want to fight the Chinese, you got to go to China.
 They're not going any place.
 Korea was up by their -- what little industrial effort they have in Shanghai and so on was right there and they considered that as kind of a threat to them.
 They sent those troops because they could walk in.
 Their logistic support was right there.
-Don't forget that South Vietnam is two thousand miles away.
+Don't forget that South Vietnam is seven thousand miles away.

 Also I had a very interesting visitor the other day, a Japanese who lived in China during the Korean War.
 And he says that No Chinese general will ever accept the command of an expeditionary force because there's never one that left the circle of the hierarchy there that's had a job when he got back.
 That's what happened to the general that was in charge of the Chinese that went into North Vietnam there.
 He was fired.